-Mechanical chronograph, alarm and stopwatch
+Mechanical chronograph, alarm, and stopwatch

-Our watches often come in latin and cyrillic versions.
+Our watches often come in Latin and Cyrillic versions.
 Options rooted in the vintage Soviet Design DNA.

 A STRELA Watch is Russia and Germany combined.
 Our collections utilize Russian MakTime movements, a mechanical chronograph with notable reputation but nevertheless moderate price.
 Movements based on soviet Poljot 3133, 31681, 31679, 2612… And more.

 The vintage СТРЕЛА was a small 36mm chronograph model primarily made for the military, pilots, cosmonauts, high ranking officials and other awarded individuals in the Soviet Union.
 Later available to anyone on a larger scale.
-It was the use in cccp cosmos program that made the watch an icon for Russian watch friends.
-Today a STRELA watch is a contemporary manufactured timepkeeper device rewriting a special DNA from the past.
+It was the use in CCCP cosmos program that made the watch an icon for Russian watch friends.
+Today a STRELA watch is a contemporary manufactured time-keeper device rewriting a special DNA from the past.